AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-deploying.md

 1. Configure the names for the Custom Dimension (if applicable).

     1. If you chose to include Custom Dimensions in step 4 and mapped the optional eVar in step 5, then you have to provide friendly names for those dimensions.
-For example, if you chose to enter “stock_ticker” as Custom Dimension 1, then you should change the box containing “Dimension 1” to “Stock Ticker”.
+For example, if you chose to enter "stock_ticker" as Custom Dimension 1, then you should change the box containing "Dimension 1" to "Stock Ticker".
     1. Do **NOT** modify the names of the standard 8 dimensions (i.e. Demandbase SID, Company Name, Industry, etc.).

 1. Check the box to have the Demandbase Integration dashboard automatically created for you (recommended).